Up to 50% off sofas & mattresses — limited‑time deals.

 Before the truck arrives:

-• Clear the path, remove wall art near corners, protect floors, and decide where packaging will go.
+• Clear the path, move wall art near tight corners, protect the floor, and decide where the packaging will go.

-• If legs come off, have the tools ready (or confirm the delivery team handles it).
+• If the legs come off, confirm whether the delivery crew handles that or whether you need tools ready.

 Basic care that actually extends lifespan